Home Health Burnout syndrome: causes, symptoms, what to do

 Professional burnout

-Back in 1974, experts in the field of psychiatry noticed that the manifestation of signs of moral exhaustion is most often found in people whose professional activities are related to the communicative sphere, and these are teachers, psychologists, doctors, writers, artists, managers, leaders.
-Against the background of emotional stress, they begin to lose interest in work, not take their responsibilities seriously and conflict with colleagues and subordinates for no objective reason.
+Back in 1974, specialists in the field of psychiatry noticed that the manifestation of signs of moral exhaustion most often occurs in people whose professional activities are related to the communicative sphere, and these are teachers, psychologists, doctors, writers, artists, managers, and executives.
+Against the backdrop of emotional stress, they begin to lose interest in work, take their responsibilities lightly, and conflict with colleagues and subordinates without objective reasons.

-Usually, social workers felt some negative changes after 2-4 years.
-Younger employees are more likely to burn out, they are dreamy and often idealize the profession.
-When faced with reality, they tend to experience severe shock and begin to feel a decline in physical and mental strength.
+Typically, social workers felt some negative changes after 2-4 years.
+Young employees are more prone to burnout, they are dreamers and often idealize their profession.
+When faced with reality, they usually experience a strong shock and begin to feel a decline in physical and moral strength.

-Psychiatrists have noticed that burnout is directly related to how well the employee's personal life is.
-People who are not married are more likely to experience the disease.
+Psychiatrists have noticed that emotional burnout is directly related to how well the employee’s personal life is organized.
+Unmarried people are more likely to experience the disease.

 Character traits are also of considerable importance.
-Personal qualities such as resistance to stress, the ability to perceive failures as their own mistakes are very helpful in performing difficult work.
-The situation is much worse if a person shifts the blame onto others, finds reasons for failure in fate or chance.
+Personal qualities such as resistance to stress and the ability to perceive failures as one’s own mistakes are very helpful in performing complex work.
+The situation is much worse if a person shifts the blame onto others, finds the reasons for failure in fate or chance.

 The attitude of colleagues and loved ones can play a decisive role in preventing the development of burnout syndrome.
-After all, we all need support and "a feeling of comradeship", the realization that work and efforts will be appreciated.
+After all, we all need support and a “feeling of comradeship,” the awareness that work and effort will be appreciated.

 profvygoranie_pedagogov

-The topic of emotional burnout is especially relevant for university teachers and teachers due to the enormous demands on the part of society for this profession.
-For a teacher, the ability to empathize is considered one of the main, because his work has an important social role.
-In practice, however, empathy can lead to moral overload and unpreparedness for possible difficulties.
+The topic of emotional burnout is especially relevant for university teachers and teachers due to the enormous demands from society placed on this profession.
+For a teacher, the ability to empathize is considered one of the most important, because his work has an important social role.
+However, in practice, the ability to sympathize can lead to moral overload and unpreparedness for possible difficulties.

 • regular communication with people;